Internality of autonomous algebraic differential equations: Introduction

 \section{Introduction}

 This article examines systems of order one ordinary differential equations:

 where $f_1, \cdots , f_k$ are rational functions with coefficients in some differential field $F$ (all fields in this article will be of characteristic zero).
 Note that this is not as restrictive as it looks: many systems of higher order algebraic ordinary differential equations can be rewritten in this way.
+For example, a single equation of the form $(E): y^{(n+1)} = f(y^{(n)}, \cdots , y', y)$, for some rational function $f$, can be rewritten as the system:

+where the variable $y_i$ plays the role of the derivative $y^{(i)}$.
+For a more thorough examination of what systems can be transformed into a system of the form (\ref{sys of eq intro}), see Observation \ref{obs: gen-form} in the preliminaries section.

 When the field $F$ is a field of constants, i.e. the derivative is identically zero on $F$, this system is autonomous, and it defines a rational vector field.
 We will almost always work in that context.